 Photo: Δήμος Έγκωμης

-Besides the Kykkos Metochi and the monastery of Panagia Makedonitissa, 3 other churches are in Engomi.
-The new holy temple of Agios Nikolaos, the holy temple of Agios Pantes and the old sanctuary of Agios Nikolaos.
+Besides the Kykkos Metochion and the monastery of Panagia Makedonitissa, there are 3 other churches Engomi.
+The new holy temple of Agios Nikolaos, the holy temple of Agios Pantes (All Saints) and the old sanctuary of Agios Nikolaos.

 Monuments in Engomi: